Staying Safe Online

 For any accounts that have been fraudulently opened or accessed, contact the security departments of the appropriate creditors or financial institutions, and explain what happened.
 Close these accounts.
 Put passwords on any new accounts you open

-Contact the fraud departments of each of the three major credit bureaus (Equifax, Experian, and Trans Union) and report that your identity has been stolen.
+Contact the fraud departments of each of the four major credit bureaus (Equifax, Experian, Trans Union and Innovis) and report that your identity has been stolen.
 Ask that a "fraud alert" be placed on your file and that no new credit be granted without your approval.
 Here are the numbers for reporting fraud:

 Equifax — 1-800-525-6285

 Contact your local police department or sheriff's office to file a report.
 When you file the report, provide as much documentation as possible, including copies of debt collection letters, credit reports, and your notarized ID Theft Affidavit.